607011/pwned/README.md

 **pwned-lib**: library with basic classes and functions to read and write hashes and their according counts

-**pwned-converted-cli**: command-line interface to convert clear-text password files to binary files containing MD5 hashes and their according counts, sorted by hash
+**pwned-converter**: command-line interface to convert clear-text password files to binary files containing MD5 hashes and their according counts, sorted by hash

-**pwned-merger-cli**: command-line interface to merge MD5:count files
+**pwned-merger**: command-line interface to merge multiple MD5:count files into one

-**pwned-lookup-cli**: command-line interface to look up passwords in an MD5:count file
+**pwned-lookup**: command-line interface to look up passwords in an MD5:count file

-**pwned-index**: command-line interface to build an index of an MD5:count file
+**pwned-indexer**: command-line interface to build an index of an MD5:count file

+**pwned-mphf-gen**: command-line interface to build a minimal perfect hash of an MD5:count file (work in progress)

 ### Auxiliary programs

-**test-set-extractor**: command-line interface to extract a test set from a MD5:count file containing existent and non-existents hashes (used by benchmark)
+**pwned-test-set-extractor**: command-line interface to extract a test set from a MD5:count file containing existent and non-existents hashes (used by benchmark)

-**benchmark**: command-line interface to run performance tests with different search algorithms
+**pwned-benchmark**: command-line interface to run performance tests with different search algorithms

-**be2le**: command-line interface to convert a binary MD5:count file from Big-Endian to Little-Endian representation (no longer needed because the current release of pwned-converter-cli and pwneder-merger-cli already produces Little-Endian data)
+**pwned-be2le**: command-line interface to convert a binary MD5:count file from Big-Endian to Little-Endian representation (no longer needed because the current release of pwned-converter-cli and pwneder-merger-cli already produces Little-Endian data)

 ## Prerequisites